suraj2608/TradeShift-Triangle-Challenge/README.md

 Problem Statement:
 Write a program that will determine the type of a triangle.
 It should take the lengths of the triangle's three sides as input, and return whether the triangle is equilateral, isosceles or scalene.

-Brief Description of class files:
+Brief Description of class files: <br />
 i) TriangleTask.java : The main class which accepts input. <br />
 ii) Triangle.java : Java class which validates the input and determines the type of triangle. <br />
 iii) TriangleType.java : Class that contains an enum object containing the different triangle types. <br />